velocitynetworkfoundation/credentialagent-docker-compose/README.md

 This agent can be deployed on a single instance as a docker compose that will run the agent and an instance of mongo.
 It is **not recommended** to use docker-compose in a production environment.

+This has been tested on Version 19 of docker and 1.26 of docker-compose.
+Your mileage may vary on other versions.

 ## Getting Started

 Use the credentialagent-docker-compose repo